• Home

 Why is my dip oily on top?

-Can I use blue cheese dressing instead of ranch?
+Can I use blue cheese instead of ranch?

-Seven Layer Dip — refried beans, guacamole, sour cream, taco-seasoned cheese, salsa, olives, and green onions.
+Seven Layer Dip is a cold dip that consists of guacamole, refried beans, salsa, sour cream, olives, taco-seasoned cheese, and green onions.

 Buffalo Chicken Dip Appetizer Recipe